ryanguill/emit/README.md

 #CFML Event Emitter

 The primary goal of this project is to be similar to the event emitter in node.js, although this project might deviate in some ways from its api.
-It also seeks to privide an easy way to create async code in cfml.
+It also seeks to provide an easy way to create async code in CFML.
 Any event listener can be created as async.

 > Note! this project is just getting started.
 Documentation and tests will be sparse for the time being.
 Pull requests or issues for code, documentation or tests welcome!

-I aim to support railo 4+ first, and ACF 10+ secondarily.
+I aim to support Railo 4+ first, and ACF 10+ secondarily.
 You could probably back-port this project to tag based to as far as CF 8 - this is left as an exercise for the cursed.
 I am not interested in tag based pull requests for this project.

 ##Quick Start Guide: